 Around the world things happen.
-A bad wind can blow through you law firm or accounting firm.
-Daily there are reports of people and regions around the world devastated by unforeseen unpredictable events – natural disasters, fires, storms, floods and earthquakes, along with manmade disasters of cyber attached, terror attacks and/or power outages.
+A bad wind can blow through your law firm or accounting firm.
+Daily there are reports of people and regions around the world devastated by unforeseen unpredictable events – natural disasters, fires, storms, floods and earthquakes, along with man made disasters of cyber attack, terror attacks and/or power outages.
 Accounting and Law firms cannot afford to take a “wait and see” attitude to this reality.
-The crippling business implications range can be; potential loss of income and clients, malpractice liability exposure and worse.
+The crippling business implications are potential loss of income and clients, malpractice liability exposure and worse.
 Every day that a business cannot recover from a disaster increases the damage to the firm and lessens the chances that the firm will survive.

 Is your firm prepared?

 Firms know they need a disaster recovery plan, but don’t have one.
 Even if your firm has started emergency planning procedures, but how can you be certain it is comprehensive enough or that you are not overlooking important functions?
 Without an effective plan, your firm is at risk.
 An action plan and checklist in emergency planning and disaster recovery is key.

 One place to start is a template created by Barry Jackson, CPA, CLM:

 There are much more detailed guides in the market place, but this template can be a good place to start.

 A good disaster recovery process identifies vital files, documents (hard copy and electronic) and information necessary for a firm to continue in case of a disaster or emergency.
 Knowledge of your physical layout is critical for evacuating personnel, retrieval of important documents and equipment.
 A detailed floor plan helps with this and aids in the restoration of services and in the planning to repair or rebuild.